-- D.4.c.v Non-Operative Treatment (Long Thoracic Nerve): - (a) Rehabilitation utilizing procedures set forth in Section E, Therapeutic Procedures.

-- (b) Medications, such as analgesics, nonsteroidal antiinflammatories, antidepressants and anticonvulsants may be indicated, and narcotics, on rare occasions, may be indicated acutely. - D.4.c.vi Operative Procedures (Long Thoracic Nerve)
+- D.4.c.v Non-Operative Treatment (Long Thoracic Nerve): - D.4.c.v.a Rehabilitation utilizing procedures set forth in Section E, Therapeutic Procedures: Non-Operative. - D.4.c.v.b Medications, such as analgesics, nonsteroidal antiinflammatories, antidepressants and anticonvulsants may be indicated, and narcotics, on rare occasions, may be indicated acutely. - D.4.c.vi Operative Procedures (Long Thoracic Nerve)

-Operative Procedure such as scapular fixation may be recommended, but only in the most severe cases where there is documented significant loss of function.
+Operative Procedures such as scapular fixation may be recommended, but only in the most severe cases where there is documented significant loss of function.